-Often the biggest blocks to creating the relationship that we want is our attachment to how it is and how it's been.
+Often the biggest blocks to creating the relationship shifts that we want is our attachment to how it is and how it's been.
 Making new choices creates the space for something new to happen.
 We have to be willing to let go of the past and take a leap into infinite possibilities so that things can be different.

-Here is an example: I'm super excited about an idea and share it with my partner who makes some comment that feels less than supportive.
+Here is an example: I'm super excited about an idea and share it with my partner who makes a comment that feels less than supportive.
 I am now at choice; I can get angry that they didn't respond with enthusiasm and project onto them, or I can take a breath, let them know I feel sad and ask for what I most want.
 I can ask my partner if they'd be willing to have a "do-over" and start with some positive feedback if possible.

-I can also check in with my need for approval or acceptance and see if I can find a place in me that can be excited for an idea even if my partner isn't over the moon about it.
+I can also check in with my need for approval or acceptance and see if I can find a place in me that can be excited about an idea even if my partner isn't over the moon about it.
 This move towards endogenous living is enlivening and empowering.

 The New Choices: